DanieleMDiNosse/Metaorders_PriceImpact/docs/POWER_LAW_IMPACT_FITS.md

 2. **Impact computation and cleanup.** Compute \(I_i\); replace \(\pm\infty\) in numeric columns with NaN; drop rows with non-finite `Q/V` or `Impact`.

 This yields a clean table with well-defined \((\phi_i, I_i)\) pairs and auxiliary fields such as participation rate, ready for binning.

+In the code, this unified filter is implemented by `filter_metaorders_info_for_fits` and shared between the SQL-fits and WLS blocks.

 ### 4.3 Bin-level guards inside the WLS routine